US move to shorten COVID-19 isolation stirs confusion, doubt - NewsBreak

 Research, including a study published in the journal JAMA Internal Medicine in August, backs that up, though medical experts cautioned that nearly all of the data predates omicron.

+The CDC released a report Tuesday on a cluster of six omicron cases in a Nebraska household and found the median incubation period — the time between exposure and the appearance of symptoms — was about three days, versus the five days or more documented earlier in the pandemic.
+The six people also experienced relatively mild illness.

-But other experts questioned why the CDC guidelines let people leave isolation without testing.
+But other experts questioned why the CDC guidelines allow people to leave isolation without testing.

 “It’s frankly reckless to proceed like this,” said Dr. Eric Topol, founder and director of the Scripps Research Translational Institute.
 “Using a rapid test or some type of test to validate that the person isn’t infectious is vital.”